 It’s easy to see why California is a blessed state in the union.
 Sunshine, coastline, mountains, valleys – it’s gorgeous.
 And then there’s the food and wine.
 If California is the state that just keeps on giving to travellers and locals, then the rolling hills, vineyards, and valleys of Sonoma County are the sweet cherries on a fantastic Cali sundae.

 There’s so much more to wine country and Sonoma County than wine, as fabulous as it is.
 Sonoma County is a beautiful, bucolic, almost off-the-beaten path destination compared to nearby regions.
-And guest what?
+And guess what?
 Sonoma County has a surprising amount of family-friendly activities that go well beyond wine tastings and tours.
 Let me show you how you can enjoy Sonoma County with kids (and wine).

 The 411: Sonoma County is part of the San Francisco Bay Area, in Northern California’s celebrated wine country.
 It’s less than 30 miles/50 kilometers north of San Francisco’s Golden Gate Bridge, and a 1.45 minute drive from SFO.
 It’s bordered by Marin, Napa, Lake and Mendocino Counties, and the Pacific Ocean and San Pablo Bay.
 Sonoma County is a large geographic area, with many little towns and villages sprinkled between vineyards, wine chateaus and family farms.
 I’ve referenced many of the small towns in the activities below.